Northwest Seafood Soup with Winter Greens and Sausage

 - 1 pound firm-fleshed fish in season, cut into chunks Add to list

-- 2 cups chopped organic winter greens (chard, kale, collards — any variety you love!)
-Add to list
+- 2 cups chopped winter greens (chard, kale, collards or a mix) Add to list

-- 1/2 cup chopped fresh organic basil Add to list
+- 1/2 cup chopped fresh basil Add to list

-- Good vinegar for drizzling Add to list
+- Balsamic or red wine vinegar, for drizzling Add to list

-Remove the casings from the sausage.
-In a large, heavy pot over medium-high heat, cook the sausage, breaking it up with a spoon, until it is lightly browned (about 4 to 5 minutes).
-Remove the sausage and its cooking juices from the pan.
+Remove casings from the sausage.
+In a large, heavy pot over medium-high heat, cook sausage, breaking it up with a spoon, until it is lightly browned (about 4 to 5 minutes).
+Remove sausage and its cooking juices from the pan.

-Place the pot back on the stove and heat the olive oil over medium heat until the surface begins to move.
-Add the leeks, garlic, fennel seed and thyme to the pan and cook for 5 to 6 minutes or until the leeks are tender.
-Add the white wine and simmer for 1 minute.
-Stir in the clam juice, chicken or vegetable broth, tomatoes and the sausage with its juices.
-Bring the mixture to a simmer.
+Place the pot back on the stove and heat olive oil over medium heat until the surface begins to move.
+Add leeks, garlic, fennel seed and thyme to the pan and cook for 5 to 6 minutes or until leeks are tender.
+Add white wine and simmer for 1 minute.
+Stir in clam juice, chicken or vegetable broth, tomatoes and the sausage with their juice.
+Bring mixture to a simmer.
 Cook for 10 minutes and then taste for seasoning.
 Adjust with salt and pepper.

-Add the mussels, clams and any other seafood you would like.
-Toss in the greens and basil.
-Bring the mixture back to a simmer over medium heat, cover the pot and let it cook for about 5 to 7 minutes, until the clams and mussels pop open.
+Add mussels, clams and fish.
+Toss in greens and basil.
+Bring mixture back to a simmer over medium heat, cover the pot and let it cook for about 5 to 7 minutes, until clams and mussels pop open.
 (Discard any that do not open.)

-Spoon the soup into heated bowls, top with a swirl of extra virgin olive oil and a splash of your favorite vinegar.
+Spoon soup into heated bowls, top with a splash of your favorite vinegar.
 Scatter with chopped parsley.

 Most mussels have what is commonly called "the beard," also known as byssal threads.
 The "beard" on a mussel is comprised of many fibers used to attach the mussel to rocks, pilings, so on.
 To remove the beard, using a dry towel, grasp the beard and give a sharp yank out and toward the hinge end of the mussel.